XAI4SAR/PIHA/README.md

 -   Here the datatxt_train, datatxt_OFA1, datatxt_OFA2, datatxt_OFA3, datatxt_val are the path of data list which are provided in the above link.
 -   Train_num is the number of training process to ensure the stability of result.
 -   Patience is the parameter of earlystop strategy to stop training when accuracy of validation set does not improve.
--   Arch is the type of backbone which can be selected during Densenet121_PASE, Aconvnet_PASE and MSNet_PASE.
+-   Arch is the type of backbone which can be selected during Densenet121_PIHA, Aconvnet_PIHA and MSNet_PIHA.
 -   Part_num is the numbers of clusters in data preparation and part_num of our data is 4.
--   Attention_setting decide whether to use our PASE.
+-   Attention_setting decide whether to use our PIHA.
 ## 3. Contributors
 In this repository, our work are based on DenseNet121, CV-MSNET and Aconvnet.
 We carry out our experiment on MSTAR dataset.
 Thanks for all the above works' contribution.